espressomd/espresso/doc/sphinx/advanced_methods.rst

    \mathrm{HA \rightleftharpoons\ H^+ + A^- } \,,

-For a description of the available methods, see :class:`espressomd.reaction_ensemble.ConstantpHEnsemble`.
+For a description of the available methods, see :class:`espressomd.reaction_methods.ConstantpHEnsemble`.

 Widom Insertion (for homogeneous systems)